uspki/policies/certificate-policy.md

 >       IP:0.0.0.0/0.0.0.0
 >       IP:0:0:0:0:0:0:0:0/0:0:0:0:0:0:0:0

-A decoded example for issuance to the domain and sub domains of both .gov and .mil by a Subordinate CA would be:
+A decoded example for issuance to the domain and subdomains of both .gov and .mil by a Subordinate CA would be:

 > X509v3 Name Constraints:
 >   Permitted: